swethachowdary2693/ansible/README.md

 Directory   :   A key value pair is called directory List        :   A key with multiple values is called list Map         :   A key with multiple key value pairs is called map.

+## Ansible pull needs ansible to be installed.